steveroot/RooProbeMail/README.md

 ## Benchmarks
 I didn't do any performance optimisation - it worked well for me first time.
 However, I tried a few different devices and I believe that having enough memory is more important than a fast internet connection.
 My 100,000 email headers created a sqlite database of just 40Mb.

-From Digital Ocean VPS 8GB memory/4 core server Process information: number emails: 101515 number seconds: 306
+On a Digital Ocean VPS 8GB memory/4 core server, 101515 emails in 306 seconds

-From Digital Ocean VPS 0.5GB memory/1 core server Process information: number emails: 101516 number seconds: 856
+On a Virtual Machine on my laptop, connected via approx 7mbps ADSL, 4GB memory/2 core, 101516 emails in 492 seconds

-From Virtual Machine on my laptop, connected via approx 7mbps ADSL, 4GB memory/2 core Process information: number emails: 101516 number seconds: 492
+On a Digital Ocean VPS 0.5GB memory/1 core server, 101516 emails in 856 seconds

 ## Suggestions?